Diol: Vicinal diols

 On commercial scales, the main route to vicinal diols is the hydrolysis of epoxides.
 The epoxides are prepared by epoxidation of the alkene.
 An example in the synthesis of trans-cyclohexanediol or by microreactor:

-For academic research and pharmaceutical areas, vicinal diols are often produced from the oxidation of alkenes, usually with dilute acidic potassium permanganate.
-Using alkaline potassium manganate(VII) produces a colour change from clear deep purple to clear green; acidic potassium manganate(VII) turns clear colourless.
+For academic research and pharmaceutical areas, vicinal diols are often produced from the oxidation of alkenes, usually with dilute acidic potassium permanganate or Osmium tetroxide.
 Osmium tetroxide can similarly be used to oxidize alkenes to vicinal diols.
 The chemical reaction called Sharpless asymmetric dihydroxylation can be used to produce chiral diols from alkenes using an osmate reagent and a chiral catalyst.
-Another method is the Woodward cis-hydroxylation (cis diol) and the related Prévost reaction (anti diol), depicted below, which both use iodine and the silver salt of a carboxylic acid.
+Another method is the Woodward cis-hydroxylation (cis diol) and the related Prévost reaction (anti diol), which both use iodine and the silver salt of a carboxylic acid.

 Other routes to vic-diols are the hydrogenation of acyloins and the pinacol coupling reaction.

 1,3-Diols

 1,3-Diols are often prepared industrially by aldol condensation of ketones with formaldehyde.
+You can use many different starting materials to produce syn- or anti-1,3-diols.
 The resulting carbonyl is reduced using the Cannizzaro reaction or by catalytic hydrogenation: